Students applying to the Neuroscience Ph.D. Program do so via the Biomedical Sciences Doctoral Portal.

 Domestic applications: Applicants are encouraged to submit complete applications as early as possible.
 Early applications are given interview priority and incomplete applications may not be considered.
 The last day to receive applications is 1 February 2016, and only in rare cases will we consider an application submitted after this date.

 International students who wish to apply are directed to the VCU Global Education Office.

-- Although there are no absolute course requirements for admission, fundamental knowledge of chemistry and biology are considered necessary to pursue advanced studies, and upper-level courses in molecular and cellular biology are desirable.
-Previous research experience or demonstration of a serious interest in a research-oriented career is also desirable.
+- Previous research experience or demonstration of a serious interest in a research-oriented career is also desirable.

 - Three letters of recommendation.
 Letters should speak of the scientific competency and experience of the applicant.

 - Personal statements including (1) Long-term career goals to assess reasons behind your application; (2) How a Ph.D. in Biomedical Science helps achieve those goals; and (3) Research experience, including dates, places and duration.